It’s called movie-induced tourism.

 Winter is a piece of the tourism puzzle that attracts 86 million visitors to Florida each year.
 Tourism in the Tampa Bay area has spiked directly because of the "Dolphin Tale" movie, Yates said.

-Aquarium visitor numbers have increased exponentially since the movie released, which is another trend researchers studied to forecast their estimates.
+Aquarium visitor numbers have since the movie released, which is another trend researchers studied to forecast their estimates.

 Researchers looked at visitor numbers from 1999 through 2012, making sure to distinguish tourists from the visitor numbers.